UAE and Ukrainian Presidents discuss cooperation and regional developments

 The two sides also discussed opportunities to advance bilateral cooperation under the Comprehensive Economic Partnership Agreement between the UAE and Ukraine, reaffirming their shared commitment to achieving its objectives.

-Moreover, Zelenskyy reiterated the UAE’s support for all efforts and initiatives aimed at achieving a lasting peace in Ukraine.
+Moreover, Sheikh Mohamed reiterated the UAE’s support for all efforts and initiatives aimed at achieving a lasting peace in Ukraine.

-Zelenskyy arrived in the UAE earlier, where he was received at the airport by Suhail bin Mohamed Al Mazrouei, Minister of Energy and Infrastructure, along with a number of officials.
+Zelenskyy arrived in the UAE earlier, where he was received at the airport by His Excellency Suhail bin Mohamed Al Mazrouei, Minister of Energy and Infrastructure, along with a number of officials.